wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-integration-as-api.md

 ## Step 2 - Create an API

-Now the integration project is ready to add an API.
+Now, the integration project is ready to add an API.
 In this scenario, the API calls a backend service and responds to the client.
 First, let's create an API.

 1. In the **Add Artifact** interface, under **Create an Integration**, click on **API**.
 This opens the **API Form**.

 2. Enter `HelloWorldAPI` as the API **Name**.
-The API **Context** field is automatically populated with the same value.
+The system automatically populates the API **Context** field with the same value.

     <a href="{{base_path}}/assets/img/get-started/deploy-your-first-integration/new-api.png"><img src="{{base_path}}/assets/img/get-started/deploy-your-first-integration/new-api.png" alt="Create New API" width="80%"></a>